What is TVI, CVI and SDI?

 REVIEW: WHAT IS CVI, TVI AND SDI?
 WHAT ARE THE DIFFERENCES?

-CVI is a licensed video technology that can send 1080p video over coax further than IP cameras can.
+CVI - Composite Video Interface, created by DahuaCVI, is a licensed video technology that can send 1080p video over coax further than IP cameras can.

-SDI is a digital signal carried over coax, just as digital video for IP cameras is carried over cat-5.
-SDI is much more limited in signal transmission, only going about 100 meters, experiences much more signal data loss with cable bending or crimping, and generally come with higher costs.
+HD SDI - High Definition Serial Digital Interface, created by SMPTE, The Society of Motion Picture and Television EngineersSDI, is a digital signal carried over coax, just as digital video for IP cameras is carried over cat-5.
+SDI is much more limited in signal transmission, only going about 100 meters, experiences much more signal data loss with cable bending or crimping, and generally comes with higher costs.

 WHAT'S BEST?
 WHAT ARE THE COSTS OF GOING CVI, TVI, OR SDI?
 CAN I UPGRADE WHAT I HAVE?

-They all have in common the ability to transmit 1080p video over coaxial cable, which democratized the CCTV world and allowed smaller firms to become more competitive with established CCTV installation companies.
-It's begun to raise expectations of what you'll get out of usable video footage from a break-in, a hit and run, and even from seeing a shoplifter.
-The type of detail available from all technologies is remarkable and has far surpassed traditional analog signals.
-Since CVI and TVI transmit video in 1080p or 720p analog signals, those technologies have made upgrading from a traditional analog camera system to one capable of HD an easy task.
 Many CVI DVRs and TVI DVRs can support existing analog cameras, so upgrading the DVR doesn't require you to upgrade your cameras simultaneously.
-Many HD-analog security cameras now have a switch to go between different HD signals or revert to a lower resolution analog signal, so you can add HD cameras to an existing DVR and upgrade the DVR when you're able.
+Many HD-analog security cameras now have a switch to go between different HD signals or revert to a lower-resolution analog signal, so you can add HD cameras to an existing DVR and upgrade the DVR when you're able.

-HD SDI technology has begun to produce hybrid SDI/Analog DVRs.
-SDI does carry a heavier price tag than CVI and TVI since it is an actual digital signal vs. analog.
-CVI video is typically better during daylight and can travel up to 500 meters, comparable to TVI, while SDI can go up to 100 meters.
 As technology advances, CVI and TVI have begun to improve DVR compatibility with IP cameras, allowing consumers to get the highest resolution possible where it matters.
 While Dahua is the only manufacturer in the world for CVI, Hikvision has embraced TVI, each expanding and enhancing to keep up with the demands of our times.

 IF TVI, CVI AND SDI CAN TRANSMIT IN 1080P, WHY WOULD I CHOOSE IP CAMERAS?

-All of the above except IP is limited to 1080p resolution.
-Some manufacturers are now producing IP cameras that are capable of capturing video qualities very high above 4K, which may be overkill for a home, but becomes necessary when trying to count cash along with a cashier.
-It is ideal for jewelry stores, gas stations, college campuses, and anywhere else that high quality and great detail is needed.
-There is no doubt that CVI, TVI, and SDI have changed the way we see things in the surveillance world, and with how quickly advancements are being made, it's only a matter of time before more improvements hit the market.
+It is ideal for jewelry stores, gas stations, college campuses, and anywhere else where high quality and great detail are needed.
+CVI, TVI, and SDI have undoubtedly changed the way we see things in the surveillance world, and with how quickly advancements are being made, it's only a matter of time before more improvements hit the market.